tulipAl/GalleryDemo/README.md

 6. FMBD to do SQLite database on iOS for caching ( Not necessary, If I have more time, I will do this).
 7. GCD to handle multithreading solutions.
 Only put the tasks of updating UI into main thread.
 8. Use UIViewControllerAnimatedTransitioning to handle the transition animation.
+9. For the UI/UX part, I learned a lot from Pinterest.
+10. I first download the thumbnail size image for CollectionView.
+When user tap into detail page, I will start download the regular size image.
+This will make the main page faster and the logic works good.
+Another logic is direcly download the regular size at the main page, this wll slow the speed of main page, but will speed up the detail page.
+It is all about the trade off.
 ## App Size